-Staff recommends that the Council 1) open the public hearing 2) receive comment on the Conditional Zoning Ordinance, and 3) continue the public hearing to May 26, 2021.
+Staff recommends that the Council 1) continue the ongoing public hearing; 2) receive comment on the Conditional Zoning Ordinance; and 3) close the public hearing.
+Under the recently enacted legislation authorizing public hearings at remote meetings, public comment may continue to be submitted in the hearing record for 24 hours after the May 26, 2021 public hearing.

+That the Council then make a motion to schedule the proposed Zoning Atlas Amendment for possible decision on June 16, 2021.

+ZONING

+Existing: Residential-1 (R-1)

+Proposed: Office/Institutional-3-Conditional Zoning

+District (OI-3-CZD)

+PROCESS

-ZONING DECISION POINTS Existing: Residential-1 (R-1) Proposed: Office/Institutional-3-Conditional Zoning District (OI-3-CZD) PROCESS Conditional Zoning is a legislative process that allows Town Council to review the rezoning application for consistency with the Land Use Plan in the Comprehensive Plan and establish standards that address any impacts on surrounding properties.
-The applicant requests modifications of regulations to the following categories: Foundation buffer standard; Perimeter buffer standards.
-The applicant is proposing to provide 15 percent of the apartment units as affordable units for a period of 30 years and to sponsor five (5) Habitat for Humanity homes at the Weavers Grove development project.
-PROJECT OVERVIEW The application is located on a 16.2-acre lot at the northeast corner of Estes Drive and Martin Luther King Jr. Blvd.
+Conditional Zoning is a legislative process that allows Town Council to review the rezoning application for consistency with the Land Use Plan in the Comprehensive Plan and establish standards that address any impacts on surrounding properties.

+PROJECT OVERVIEW

+The application is located on a 16.2-acre lot at the northeast corner of Estes Drive and Martin Luther King Jr. Blvd.
 Several Concept Plans have been reviewed by the Council, most recently at the May 6, 2020 Council Meeting1.

-The application proposes: Approximately 418 dwelling units: 361 apartment units and 57 for-sale townhomes.
-15 percent of the apartment units to be offered as affordable units for those earning 65 and 80 percent of the Area Median Income (AMI) sponsoring five (5) units in the Habitat for Humanity's Weavers Grove project.
-7,521 sq. ft. of business, convenience; 6,020 sq. ft. of restaurant; and 2,316 sq. ft. of business, office-type.
-A Transportation Impact Analysis has been completed and identifies improvements along the frontages of both Estes Drive and Martin Luther King Jr. Blvd. a right-in/right-out entrance on Martin Luther King Jr. Blvd. a full access driveway on Estes Drive. a median divider along Martin Luther King Jr. Blvd.
-PROJECT LOCATIONImage: Colspan="2">Image: Colspan="2">Image: Colspan="2">Image: Colspan="2">Image: Colspan="2">Image: Colspan="2">Image: Colspan="2">Image: Colspan="2"Image: Colspan=
+The application proposes:

+- Approximately 418 dwelling units: 361 apartment units and 57 for-sale townhomes. - 7,521 sq. ft. of business, convenience; 6,020 sq. ft. of restaurant; and 2,316 sq. ft. of business, office-type.

+A Transportation Impact Analysis has been completed and identifies improvements along the frontages of both Estes Drive and Martin Luther King Jr. Blvd.

+The applicant proposes:

+- a right-in/right-out entrance on Martin Luther King Jr. Blvd. - a full access driveway on Estes Drive. - a median divider along Martin Luther King Jr. Blvd. - a mid-block crosswalk on Estes Drive. - if traffic signal warrants are met, a traffic signal to be added to the Estes Drive and Somerset Drive intersection.

+DECISION POINTS

+The applicant requests modifications of regulations to the following categories:

+- Foundation buffer standard; - Perimeter buffer standards.

+The applicant will provide information for two affordable housing scenarios for Council's consideration.
+These alternative weigh the relative costs of meeting lower-income thresholds.
+Both scenarios would provide onsite townhouses for sale.

+PROJECT LOCATION